photo 19.jpg

 Thanks to this approach, their research framework outperformed other methods in simulation experiments as well as testing with a real robotic arm in a model kitchen.

-While this method doesn't always complete the task immediately, it has a big advantage for the user: they can correct the robot as soon as they detect an error, instead of waiting for the robot to complete the task and then giving new instructions.
+While this method doesn't always complete the task immediately, it has a big advantage for the user: they can correct the robot as soon as they spot an error, rather than waiting for the robot to complete the task before giving new instructions.

-“But the key to this continuous improvement is to have a mechanism for users to interact with the robot, and that is exactly what we demonstrated in this study,” said Felix Yanwei Wang.
+“But the key to this continuous improvement is to have a mechanism for users to interact with the robot, and that is what we demonstrated in this research,” said Felix Yanwei Wang.

 In the future, the team wants to speed up the sampling process while maintaining or improving performance.
 They also want to test the method in new environments to assess the robot's adaptability.